skandar9/bouyout/README.md

-Project Description:
+Project overview:

-A real estate management system accessible through a website and mobile app,, allowing users to interact with real estate properties, make reservations, leave reviews, and manage their bookings, it supports multiple user roles.
+A real estate management system accessible through a website and mobile app using APIs,, allowing users to interact with real estate properties, make reservations, leave reviews, and manage their bookings.

-Multi-User Support: The application supports multiple user roles, including guests, hosts, and administrators.
+The application supports multiple user roles, including guests, hosts, and administrators.
 Each role has specific privileges and access levels, ensuring a secure and personalized experience for all users involved in the real estate ecosystem.

-Efficient Real Estate Management: The application streamlines the management of real estate properties, allowing property owners to easily list their properties, manage reservations, and track availability.
+The application streamlines the management of real estate properties, allowing property owners to easily list their properties, manage reservations, and track availability.
 This simplifies the process of handling multiple properties and enables efficient management of bookings.

-Reservation System: The project offers a reservation system, enabling guests to search for available properties, book accommodations.
+The project offers a reservation system, enabling guests to search for available properties, book accommodations.
 Reservation details including start and end dates, costs, discounts, and additional services, enhancing the overall booking experience.

-Reviews and Ratings: The application includes a robust review and rating system, empowering users to share their experiences and feedback about the properties they have stayed in.
+The application includes a robust review and rating system, empowering users to share their experiences and feedback about the properties they have stayed in.

-Coupon and Discount Management: The project incorporates a coupon and discount management, allowing property owners to offer promotional deals to guests.

-Promotional Offers and Discounts: The project incorporates a sophisticated coupon and discount management system.
+The project incorporates a sophisticated coupon and discount management system.
 Property owners can create enticing promotional offers to attract more bookings and boost revenue.
 This feature not only benefits property owners but also adds value for guests, making their stays more affordable and enjoyable.